-The break up of the Sex Pistols and Punk's rapid absorption into the mainstream left Westwood feeling disillusioned.
-Turning 40, and with a new interest in high culture, she felt drawn to more subtle means of subverting the establishment, and began to look for different versions of an outsider aesthetic.
+The break up of the Sex Pistols and punk's rapid absorption into the mainstream left Westwood feeling disillusioned.
+Turning 40, and with a new interest in 'high' culture, she felt drawn to more subtle means of subverting the establishment, and began to look for different versions of an outsider aesthetic.
 Her and McLaren's next collection, and the first they took to the catwalk, was Pirate (Autumn/Winter 1981).
-With clothes that evoked an age of highwaymen, dandies and buccaneers, the collection was named for its 'plundering of ideas and colours' from the past.
-It featured jackets and sashes printed in boldly geometric African-style patterns, loose-bottomed, wide-striped Bucaneer trousers, and oversized shirts worn with draped sashes.
+With clothes that evoked what has often been described as an "age of highwaymen, dandies and buccaneers", the collection was named for its "plundering of ideas and colours from other places and periods".
+It featured loose-bottomed, wide-striped Bucaneer trousers, and oversized shirts worn with draped sashes.
 Partly inspired by Westwood's interest in silhouettes and portrait paintings of the 17th and 18th century, what became known as the 'New Romantic' look was hugely influential, and filtered quickly through to the mainstream via some of the era's leading musical acts.

 After Buffalo Girls came Punkature.
 Launched in autumn 1982 – a period during which Westwood and McLaren split up – it featured distressed, recycled-looking 'hillbilly' garments in pre-washed and over-printed materials.
 Westwood described working on this show as a turning point – the first time she thought of herself as a designer, and more than "just an interpreter of Malcolm's ideas".
 Westwood and McLaren's last official collaboration was Witches (Autumn/Winter 1983).
 Sparked by images of Haitian voodoo, this collection harnessed the "magical, esoteric sign language" of New York graffiti artist Keith Haring, printing his images on boldly graphic, stretch-fabric bodies and tube skirts.
 It also featured oversized garments that "pushed and pulled and slightly fell off", innovatively tailored double-breasted jackets with hugely extended shoulders, and unisex cream-cotton macs with exaggerated, bat-wing sleeves.